Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 - git commit -m "commit message."
 - git push

-## Set up delpoyment with Heroku:
+## Set up deployment with Heroku:
 - Register and login to Heroku.
 - Create an app with a unique name and choose the region that is closest to you, USA or Europe.
 - In Heroku/app/resources add postgres and attach it to the database url.
 - Under Settings-> Config vars:
-- Cloudinary is used to store images, therefore a Cloudniery API variable was added to config vars.
+- Cloudinary is used to store images, therefore a Cloudniary API variable was added to config vars.
 - DISABLE_COLLECTSTATIC: This is to prevent accidentally showing debug messages while DEBUG is True in settings.py
 - Add port 8000
 - Add SECRET_KEY from the env.py file.